Watch File-Level Media Normalization in action

 Proof in practice

-See the full case study of large-scale photo archive normalization →
+See the 37K archive normalization benchmark →

 Implementation